nextauthjs/docs/docs/errors.md

 The Email authentication provider can only be used if a database is configured.

+This is required to store the verification token.
+Please see the [email provider](/providers/email#configuration) for more details.

 #### CALLBACK_CREDENTIALS_JWT_ERROR

 The Credentials Provider can only be used if JSON Web Tokens are used for sessions.